 We will work together to understand why you do what you do.
 And how you can begin doing something different.
-I like to see therapy as a journey we undertake together, to explore the recesses of your psyche so you can know yourself better and have the freedom to make different choices in your life.
+I like to see therapy as a journey we undertake together.
+We will explore the recesses of your mind so you can know yourself better and have the freedom to make different choices in your life.

 My style is calm, attentive, and emotionally-engaged.
 I listen deeply to your story and help you see patterns you’re not aware of.
 I value the therapeutic relationship and invite you to let me know about your reactions to our work.
-I’m serious but also humorous and irreverent at times, and occasionally drop an F bomb.
-All the while, I’m passionate about this work and deeply committed to helping you.
+I’m serious, direct and often challenging while infusing a sense of play and humor.

 Psychoanalysis is a deeper and more intensive kind of therapy.
 It involves meeting more frequently, generally 4 times a week, and lying down on a couch.
 It’s that original invention of Freud’s but it’s not your grandparents’ silent and stone-faced experience.
 Psychoanalysis has undergone many evolutions and is a warm and vibrant way of working together.

 If you struggle with longstanding problems, trauma, or a personality disorder psychoanalysis is the treatment of choice.
 Sometimes people feel that they’ve made some progress with previous therapies but have not been able to effect deeper change.
 For example, you may feel less anxious or depressed but you still struggle with angry outbursts, or being socially withdrawn, or hating yourself, or habitually putting others’ needs before your own.
 Analysis is the only process that allows us to delve more deeply into the human psyche.

 Through exploration of your childhood, history, beliefs you have about yourself, dreams, and other unconscious processes you can begin to experience relief from old problems and live a more full and meaningful life.
 Plus, we get to make a lot of Freud jokes.